SkoolNotes/Taproot/2020BIO101/KBBIO101ProteinReading.md

  - The specific function of a protein is a result of their shape
  - There is now easier sequencing of proteins, but originally it was very difficult
+ - The protein may spontaneously fold once constructed
  -